Linschlager/opendata-client/README.md

-# opendata-client
+# OpenData Client
-Reads data from the opendata.ch API
+This project reads data from opendata.ch and exposes a GraphQL API.